Vatican City entry requirements for Kazakhstan passport holders

 Valid passport

-Your passport must be valid for the full duration of your stay in Vatican City.
-Vatican City does not enforce the 6-month validity rule — just needs to cover your visit.
-Airlines may still ask for 6 months validity, so check with your carrier.Required
+Your passport must be valid for the entire duration of your stay.
+Vatican City does not enforce a 6-month validity rule, but airlines may still require it for boarding.Required

 Return or onward ticket

-Immigration officers at Vatican City entry points may ask for a return or onward ticket.
-Have a printed or digital copy of your flight or train booking leaving Vatican City or the Schengen zone.Recommended
+Immigration officers may ask for proof of onward travel.
+Have a printed or digital copy of your return flight or onward ticket ready.Recommended

 Proof of accommodation